raahulpc/Travego_Travellers/README.md

-# Travego_Travellers
+*About the Project*

 The focus of this project is to learn to write different types SQL statements to insert and retrieve data from a database.
 For database storage we will use MySQL.
-In this project you have to do the following activities…
+In this project you have to do the following activities

-● Create the two tables
+● Create two tables

 ● Insert data in these tables